Idralien/Idralien/README.md

 ---

-##🚀 About Me
+## 🚀 About Me
-I'm a junior programmer with the enthusiasm of a kid in a candy store (if the candy was code)! �🍭
+🎓 Current knowledge: C, Shell and basics in C++

-🔭 Currently focused on: Web Development, Python, C, and C++
+🔭 Currently focused on: Web Development and Python

-🌱 Always eager to learn new things (currently diving into [insert latest tech you're learning])
+🌱 Always eager to learn new things (currently diving into Creating engaging websites) ⚡ Fun fact: My personal goal is to learn skills in the Cybersecurity part of IT.
+Defending against malicious code!

-⚡ Fun fact: I can probably break your code just by looking at it... but I promise I'll help fix it too!
+---

 🛠️ Tech Stack
 💻 Languages